Though Out The Year

 Nepal Trekking Routes has proposed 9 days itinerary including the reception and farewell.
 On the second day, you will explore the UNESCO World Heritage Sites of the Kathmandu Valley as well.

-If this trekking in Nepal is connected with Everest region, the itinerary obviously becomes longer.
+If this trekking in Nepal is connect with Everest region, the itinerary obviously becomes longer.
 For this, you should cross Tashi Lapcha Pass (5,755m) that connects Rolwaling Valley and Everest region.
 Rolwaling Tashi Lapcha Pass trek rewards you with the natural and cultural wonder of both Rolwaling Valley and Everest region.

 One of the trekking peaks of Nepal, Ramdung Go (5,925m) lies close to Tsho Rolpa Lake.
 If you want to leisurely explore the Ramdung Go Glacier, Yalung La Pass (5,310m) and beautiful scenery, you can add up some days more.